adhoc-dev/sale/sale_subscription_ux/README.rst

 #.
 Add Invoice Address field to the subscription, similar to the one in the sale.order in order to be used when creating recurring invoicees (optional by subscription template)
 #.
 Fixes the default behavior that brings payment term to generated invoices from SO even if it's empty, so if SO hasn't got any payment term value, it's brought from the partner's payment term.
 #.
 Add menu item for subscription lines
-#.
-Add payment term in subscription, this shold be only for v13 and remove since v15.

 Installation
 ============